M

 Cornea & External Eye

-A chronic, diffuse abnormality of the meibomian glands characterized by terminal duct obstruction and/or qualitative or quantitative changes in gland secretion.
-It is the most common cause of evaporative dry eye, affecting 10–30% of people aged 50 years or older in Japan.
+A chronic diffuse abnormality of the meibomian glands, characterized by terminal duct obstruction and/or qualitative or quantitative changes in glandular secretions.
+It is the most common cause of evaporative dry eye, affecting 10–30% of individuals aged 50 years or older in Japan.

 Membranous Conjunctivitis and Pseudomembranous Conjunctivitis